- Responsive online shops designed to sell products

 Option 1: extension to Site System (basic)

 The cheapest, most straightforward ecommerce option available is to add an ecommerce module to a Site System website.
 This is usually the best solution for those wishing to sell a small range of items as a secondary feature for an otherwise regular website, for example gift cards or branded merchandise.
 Most of the basic online shop features are present including a proper basket and checkout, product options and secondary photos, but not many of the sophisticated features that you might be used to from the likes of Amazon.
-The module uses the Paypal payment gateway so you will need to open a Paypal account accordingly.
+That said, the race memorabilia site shown here is a pure 'shop' website and offers over 300 products in over a dozen categories.
 The set-up and annual costs are additional to a regular Site System website, and start from just a few hundred pounds per year, depending on your specific requirements.

 Option 2: based on WooCommerce (standard)